NEW ZEALAND SOLO TRAVEL

 - never leave your food or drink unattended.

 - keep your belongs on your person, or at least in your view in close proximity, at all times.

 - be open to meeting and talking with new people – that is where a lot of the travel experience lies – but be careful on how you divulge personal information.

 - research places in advance, if possible, so you know what to expect (i.e., “have a familiar view” – I like to Google the street view of new addresses I’m going to first).

 - if something, someone or someplace makes you feel uncomfortable, go with your gut – leave.

 Another one of my best mates is from Wellington.
-We met in Portugal in 1995 while backpacking (same time as my Australian mate) and have been in touch ever since.
+We met in Portugal in 1995 while backpacking (same time I met my Australian mate) and have been in touch ever since.
 The day we met was the World Cup Rugby final with the All Blacks playing South Africa.
+Remember the 2009 movie, Invictus?
+Yah – it’s that final match.
 I know nothing of rugby, but I do remember how crazy the atmosphere was (like the Super Bowl on steroids) in Joe’s Garage in Lagos surrounding by all Kiwis and four South Africans.
 Unfortunately, New Zealand lost.
 My poor mate.
-But a day I will never forget.
+A day I will never forget.

-Also, unfortunately, New Zealand is a bit of a hike from the U.S. like Australia so I don’t get to visit as often as I like – something I hope to remedy in the future.
+Also, unfortunately, New Zealand is a bit of a hike from the U.S., like Australia, so I don’t get to visit as often as I like.
 I had such a wonderful time my last visit exploring Wellington and wine tasting on the south island and north island at Toast Martinborough, the annual wine tasting festival happening in November.
-My mate and I do love our bubbly!
+My mate and I do love our bubbly.
 Hopefully a trip to New Zealand can be planned soon.
-I do have a trip planned for Australia in September 2019, however, to see both my Aussie and Kiwi mates, so keep an eye out for those travel stories.